 Finally, there are so many extra little tidbits I could share that wouldn’t make sense in a random paragraph, I decided to list them here:

-- Take advantage of Extra Magic Hours (EMH) if you are staying on property and Rider Swap.
+- Take advantage of Early Theme Park Entry if you are staying on property and Rider Swap.
 Those two things could significantly reduce your wait time for rides.

 - Order your food online.
 Disney is slowly rolling out online ordering for many of it’s quick service restaurants.
 Satu’li Canteen is one of them.
 This would keep you from standing in yet another line during your visit.